 Initially, your vet will want to start your dog on the lowest possible dosage to minimize their risk of experiencing any negative side effects.

-As a general rule of thumb, most vets will prescribe your dog with 3.5 milligrams of Trazodone to be administered to them every 24 hours.
+As a general rule of thumb, most vets will prescribe your dog 3.5 milligrams of Trazodone to be administered to them every 24 hours.

-In the case that you are medicating your dog for special occasions that you know, they will experience stress, such as fireworks during the Fourth of July, severe thunderstorms, or a long car ride, veterinarians recommend administering the drug an hour before the anticipated event so that the medication has time to kick in.
+In the case that you are medicating your dog for special occasions that you know they will experience stress, such as fireworks during the Fourth of July, severe thunderstorms, or a long car ride, veterinarians recommend administering the drug an hour before the anticipated event so that the medication has time to kick in.

 Will Trazodone Put My Dog To Sleep?

 This depends on how your dog acts when they are relaxed!
-Some dogs will behave very mellowly and passively whereas other dogs might feel so good that they can’t help but take a nice snooze.
+Some dogs will behave very mellowly and passively, whereas other dogs might feel so good that they can’t help but take a nice snooze.

 As long as your dog is still breathing normally, there is no reason to be alarmed if they are taking a nap.